 The team is regarded highly by its clients.
 One source states: "They are able to quickly identify the key issues in each case and develop a clear strategy to deal with each of those issues."
 Another interviewee adds: "Lanyon Bowdler provide an extremely high-quality service."

 Our specialist Wills and Probate Solicitors represent clients in Shropshire, Herefordshire, Mid and North Wales, Cheshire and Staffordshire, as well as across the Midlands.

 For more information, please get in touch with the team or call the general enquiries number located at the top of the page.

-As a leading national law firm, we regularly handle Wills and probate for clients all over the UK.
-We can represent you wherever you live in England, Wales or Northern Ireland.
+As a leading national law firm, we regularly handle Wills and probate for clients across the country.
+We can represent you wherever you reside in England, Wales or Northern Ireland.